MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/relnotes.md

 - New `FindPatternsBuilder.include_outlier_patterns` property which optionally directs the builder to include additional (possibly low quality) patterns in the returned result.
 - Generated code now includes examples and stats in comments.
-- Regex names produced have been simplified to make them easier to read.
+- Produced regex names have been simplified to make them easier to read.
 - Improved performance when finding patterns in long strings.

 ## 1.0.0 - 2018-09-20